mittingphx/SonarCalendarJS/README.md

   - **/examples/**: Example HTML and data
   - **/src/**: Source code (components, services, styles, tests)

+## Mockups & Static Assets

+The `/mockup` directory contains all static reference assets, original UI design mockups, and a Node.js reference implementation.
+Due to size, this folder is distributed as `mockup.zip` in the root of the repository.
+Unzip to access the full set of mockups and static assets for reference only (do not modify).

 ## Getting Started

 1. **Clone the repository**